ADR 0002 - AppCat Framework 2.0: Claim Lifecycle and Provisioner (CLAP)

 Summary

 Introduce clap (Claim Lifecycle and Provisioning), a small Go/kubebuilder operator (module github.com/vshn/clap) that restores the claim/composite split on top of Crossplane v2.
-It watches the service CRDs in the appslap.io group, starts one dynamic controller per claim kind, provisions an isolated instance namespace per claim, creates the matching composite there with the claim’s spec, syncs the composite status back to the claim, and tears both down in order when the claim is deleted.
+It watches the Crossplane XRDs in the appslap.io group and generates a matching claim CRD for each, watches those claim CRDs and starts one dynamic controller per claim kind, provisions an isolated instance namespace per claim, creates the matching composite there with the claim’s spec, syncs the composite status back to the claim, and tears both down in order when the claim is deleted.

 Context